this-sam/simple-index/README.md

 });
 ```

-Or as properties of the object to be saved:
+Or as properties of the object to be stored:
 ```javascript
 const object_to_store = {
 	key: "favorites",